Uncovered (Steve Harley album): Background

 Uncovered was first announced in a press release on 29 August 2019.
 In June 2019, Harley spent a 10-day residency with engineer and co-producer Matt Butler at Rockfield Studios, where 12 tracks were recorded with a team of musicians made up of Martin Simpson, Oli Hayhurst, Cockney Rebel member Barry Wickens and Thomas Hooper.
+Harley, who had long been an admirer of his playing and songwriting, had wanted to work with Simpson and invited him to take part in the recording of Uncovered.
+Butler recommended Hayhurst and Hooper after Harley expressed his desire to have some new musicians around to provide him with fresh inspiration.

 The musicians accompanied Harley and Butler at the studio for approximately six to seven days.
-Harley commented of the sessions at Rockfield: "These guys played some fabulous, beautiful music.
+Harley commented of the sessions, "These guys played some fabulous, beautiful music.
 I was inspired by their talents.
 I was roaring with stamina and passion when I went in to sing the final versions.
 The hunger and desire to perform was almost primitive."
 Harley recorded the vocals for all of the tracks in a day and a half.

 In August, backing vocals performed by Genevieve Sylva and Jenny Wallace were recorded for some of the tracks at Yellow Shark Studios in Cheltenham.
 Harley and Butler also travelled to Vosound Studios in Volendam to record a string quartet on a few tracks using arrangements composed by Thomas Tol.

 The songs on Uncovered were selected from those that Harley has performed and sung privately at home for many years and wished he had written.
 In the liner notes for Uncovered, Harley revealed: "I play guitar for hours most days I'm at home.
 And I play songs I respect deeply and wish I had written.
 Some of those songs are included here.
 Lyrics full of imagery, philosophy and wit abound amongst them."
 Harley wanted Uncovered to be entirely acoustic, with no keyboards or electronic instruments: "I had long planned to record an all-acoustic album, with a band consisting solely of acoustic guitar specialists, other string players and a percussionist."

 Uncovered was recorded without the use of equalization.
-Harley told BBC Radio: "We went in with the best acoustic instruments money can buy, the best microphones, the best studio, the best recording equipment, the best musicians and the best engineer.
+Harley told BBC Radio, "We went in with the best acoustic instruments money can buy, the best microphones, the best studio, the best recording equipment, the best musicians and the best engineer.
 Now I've got all that going for me, why would I let [the engineer] meddle?
 I wanted it to sound like I'm in your living room when you play it through your speakers.
 The voice is up front and everything around me is as if we were playing in your house.
 No effects.
 It's as organic and natural as a recording could possibly be, I'm really proud of that.
 My engineer Matt Butler is the man who made it sound so fabulous."

+Harley was pleased with the final product and remarked in 2020, "It might be my finest hour, the Uncovered album.
+It's not for me to judge, but I have my feelings."